 There’s an abundance of information on Ultima available on the internet and also in physical form by much more knowledgeable people than myself, like Stephen Emond’s Ultima: the Ultimate Companion Guide and Ultima: the Ultimate Collector’s Guide alongside Andrea Contato’s recent book Through the Moongate, so I have decided not to write a whole bunch, it’s more of an overview of the Ultima (I) titles in my collection.

 The very first release of Ultima, published for the Apple II in 1981 by California Pacific Computer Company.
-The game was only released for the Apple II – It was programmed in Apple BASIC (with a few Assembly routines by Kenneth Arnold) which essentially made it impossible to port to other systems without rewriting the entire game
+The game was only released for the Apple II and was programmed in Apple BASIC (with a few Assembly routines by Kenneth Arnold) which essentially made it impossible to port to other systems without rewriting the entire game

-Ultima was re-released for the Apple II under California Pacific’s Progame label, also in 1981
+Ultima was re-released later in 1981 under California Pacific’s Progame label

-Garriott knew that he had pushed BASIC to its limit with Ultima and decided to use his summer break in 1981 to study assembly language before starting the development of the next Ultima.
-In the fall Garriott headed back to college where he would spend most of his time working on what would become Ultima II.
+Garriott knew that he had pushed BASIC to its limit with Ultima and decided to use his summer break in 1981 to study assembly language before starting the development of his next Ultima.
+In the fall Garriott returned to college where he would spend most of his time working on what would become Ultima II.
 Around the same time, financial issues started to surface at California Pacific, resulting in not fully paid royalties, which led to a fallout between Garriott and Remmers.
-Remmers allegedly had used Garriott’s royalties to finance his drug habit, while this is very likely highly inaccurate, California Pacific was indeed in deep financial trouble and didn’t pay Garriot whatever they were contracted to.
-In late 1981 California Pacific Computer Company went out of business.
+Although highly unlikely, rumors had it that Remmers had been using Garriott’s royalties to finance his drug habit.
+Regardless California Pacific was in dire financial straits and failed to pay Garriott what was contractually owed.
+In late 1981, Remmers’ company went out of business.

 IBM/PC owners could finally sit down and enjoy the first title in the Ultima series when Origin System published Ultima I: The First Age of Darkness for the platform in 1987